AndroidHooker/hooker/README.md

 -----------------

 You can download Android bundle here: http://developer.android.com/sdk/index.html.
 If you want to use the Hooker install script, you have to:

-* Make sure to set your `ANDROID_HOME` environment variable:
+Make sure to set your `ANDROID_HOME` environment variable:

     $ export ANDROID_HOME=/path/to/your/sdk/folder

-* Download SDK APIs from your SDK manager (Hooker has been tested with API 16, but should work with more recent versions).
+Download SDK API 16 from the SDK manager.

 Build your reference Android Virtual Device (AVD)
 -------------------------------------------------